Gjum/Raetsel/README.md

 Arguments
 ---------
-`[program name] <width> <height> <stats>`
+`[program name] [-b <width> <height>] [-s]`
+- `-b`
+    - set board size
     - `width`
         - integer greater than 0
         - Width of the board.
 Although the imaginary board is infinite, the computer can only handle a limited amount of it.
     - `height`
         - integer greater than 0
         - Height of the board.
 See `width`.
-- `stats`
+- `-s`
-    - `1` or `0` for `on` or `off`
-    - Enable or disable printing statistics about the board, currently including the number of stones and blocking stones, absolute and in percent of the board.
+    - Enable printing statistics about the board, currently including the number of stones and blocking stones, absolute and in percent of the board.